Robert T. Orr: Career

 Orr spent most of his career in San Francisco as curator of the ornithology and mammalogy collections at the California Academy of Sciences (1936–1963), and a faculty member at the University of San Francisco (1942–1963).
-He served as Associate Director of the California Academy of Sciences from 1964 to 1975.
-Orr's research consisted studies of seals, sea lions and whales along the California coast. addition to his work in mammalogy and ornithology, Orr was considered an authority on wild mushrooms.
+He served as associate director of the California Academy of Sciences from 1964 to 1975.
+Orr's research consisted studies of seals, sea lions and whales along the California coast.
+In addition to his work in mammalogy and ornithology, Orr was considered an authority on wild mushrooms.
 He was known for leading mushroom hunting expeditions in the moist coastal forests of Mendocino County, California, delighting amateur "Mendocino Mushroomers" with tales of mushrooms and fungi.
-Orr served as President of the Pacific Division of the American Association for the Advancement of Science from 1976–1977.
-He died on June 23, 1994 at his home in Larkspur, California at the age of 86.
+Orr served as President of the Pacific Division of the American Association for the Advancement of Science from 1976 to 1977.
+He died on June 23, 1994, at his home in Larkspur, California at the age of 86.
 The San Francisco Chronicle reported he had a long illness.

 Selected publications

 Orr wrote 260 scientific and popular articles mostly on mammalogy and ornithology.
-He also wrote three books on fungi, and he co-authored (with his wife, Margaret Cunningham Orr) a book of western North American wildflowers.
+He also wrote three books on fungi, and he co-authored (with his wife, Margaret Cunningham Orr) a book on western North American wildflowers.
 He authored a textbook on vertebrate biology that was first released in 1961, with the final fifth edition released in 1981.
 His publications include: